2027 Election: Sowore's Ally Lists 6 Reasons Tinubu Will Win Second Term

 FCT, Abuja - Lawyer Deji Adeyanju has tipped President Bola Tinubu for victory in the 2027 election.

-Adeyanju, a former head of new media for the Peoples Democratic Party (PDP), the massive defections of governors and lack of opposition in the country, among others, are pluses for Tinubu.
+Adeyanju, a former head of new media for the Peoples Democratic Party (PDP), said the massive defections of governors and lack of opposition in the country, among others, are pluses for Tinubu.

 Omoyele Sowore's ally lists six reasons President Bola Tinubu will win second term in 2027 election